By Paul Taylor

 3. Speeding up the healing process.

-And several forms of electromagnetic therapy are already being used to treat a variety of conditions, from ulcers to cancer.
+And several forms of electromagnetic therapy have already being used to treat a variety of conditions, including cancer (2).

 However, it’s also quite well known that there’s been some concern about excessive exposure to "electro smog" during our day to day lives, and that this might be associated with some health disorders.
 This is known as EMF syndrome.